 10 SEP 2021

-What are they, why do they matter and are they relevant for your brand?
+What they are, why they matter and are they relevant for your brand?
 MediaCom’s Dannielle Beechey explains.

 NFTs are everywhere right now.
-From Coca-Cola to Elon Musk everyone is talking about them, selling or trading them for what seems like huge sums of money and the idea is attracting enormous amounts of coverage.
+From Coca-Cola to Elon Musk everyone is talking about them, selling or trading them for what seem like huge sums of money and the idea is attracting huge amounts of coverage.